cursorless-dev/cursorless-talon/docs/customization.md

 - support comment lines beginning with `#`, and
 - ignore any leading / trailing whitespace on spoken forms and cursorless identifiers

+If the spoken form begins with a `-`, it will be disabled.
+Please do not remove these lines, because that will trigger cursorless to add them back on next reload, as cursorless uses these lines to track disabled spoken forms.

 ### Changing a spoken form